abyanmajid/abyanmajid/README.md

-hey! i'm abyan. i love to work on bold, unconventional ideas.
+hey! i'm abyan. i love to work on bold ideas that create asymmetric impact.

 **more about me: https://a3n.sh/**